pratikshinde1/eCommerce-/README.md

-# E-commerce Fashion Website
+# E-commerce Website

-Welcome to the E-commerce Fashion Website project repository!
+Welcome to the E-commerce Website project repository!
 This repository contains the source code for a full-stack e-commerce platform developed using the MERN stack—MongoDB, Express.js, React.js, and Node.js.

 ## Overview

 This project aims to deliver a comprehensive e-commerce solution tailored for fashion retail, providing users with an immersive shopping experience and administrators with robust management tools.
-Leveraging modern web development technologies and best practices, the platform offers a seamless blend of functionality, performance, and aesthetics.

 ## Features

 - **User Authentication**: Secure user registration and login functionality, with role-based access control for administrators.